 The highly experienced former Workington & Whitby manager Tommy Cassidy was seen as the perfect appointment to try to save the club from relegation.

 However the task looked to be a daunting one for Cassidy as it took him 9 games to record his 1st victory by then the damaged looked to have been done and after only 5 wins in his 20 games it was not enough and it was a bitter blow for the club to lose the Conference North status it valued so highly it was the 1st time the club had ever been relegated in its 113 years.
 Cassidy failed to turn the clubs fortunes around and despite 5 wins in the opening 12 games of the new season the board terminated his contract after a FA Cup defeat at his former club Workington.

 Former Blyth playerand Cassidy’s assistant Paddy Atkinson was caretaker for a month before being appointed permanently.
 He in appointed Tom Wade as his No.2.

-Once again Tom Wade had stepped into the breach taking charge for an away game at Kendal when Atkinson hadn’t been ‘available’ for the game only days before handing in his resignation Atkinson had stated he was ‘unavailable’!.
+Once again Tom Wade had stepped into the breach.
+He had taking charge for a game at Kendal when only days before handing in his resignation Atkinson had stated he was ‘unavailable’!.